clbrge/svelte-proxied-store/README.md

 ### Simple Usage

-1. Import and declare like a normal Svelte store.
+Import and declare like a normal Svelte store except that you cannot initialize with a value, it's always an empty JavaScript Object.

 ```js
 const { proxied } = require ('svelte-proxied-store')